JuliaLogging/julialogging.github.io/src/tutorials/logging-basics.md

 # Logging basics

 In this tutorial we will learn the basics of how to emit *log messages* or *log events*.
-We will also learn a bit about what information each message consist of and what happens after the log message is emitted.
+We will also learn a bit about what information each message consists of and what happens after the log message is emitted.
 If you are writing a script or a package this section should cover everything you need.